What is the Trace tool?

 Trace is simple to use.
 You start a trace session, then make an API call to the Edge platform, and read the results.

-- In the Edge Classic UI: Select APIs > API Proxies in the top navigation bar.
+- Select APIs > API Proxies in the top navigation bar.

 - Select an API proxy from the API Proxies page.